Dutch Royals Present Erasmus Prize 2012

 Professor Dennett takes home a prize of 150,000€.
 In his acceptance speech, the Professor thanked the committee for the thrilling moment, before discussing some of his own work in relation to the award.
 “We are all lucky to be alive, but more particularly, we are lucky to have inherited the talent, the competence, that explains our ability to stay alive,” he said, talking about how everyone on earth is descended from an unbroken line which stems back billions of years, in comparison to various other organisms.
 The full acceptance speech can be read here.

 The Foundation was established in 1958 by Queen Beatrix’s father, Prince Bernhard.
 The aim of the prize, awarded annually, is to highlight contributions made by individuals or organisations to European culture, society or social science.
 Past winners have included the entire citizenship of Austria (1958), Charlie Chaplin and Ingmar Bergman (1965), Peter Sellers (1998) and President Mary Robinson (1999).Filed under Dutch Royals

-Tagged Awards, King Willem-Alexander, Patronage, Praemium Erasmianum Foundation, Princess Beatrix, Queen Máxima, Science.
+Tagged Awards, King Willem-Alexander of The Netherlands, Patronage, Praemium Erasmianum Foundation, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, Science.